Galiana or San Miguel Arab baths (Hydraulic heritage)

 The baths may have lost all their architectural ornamentation, but they have retained their structure and distribution in such good order that their functioning can be entirely appreciated.
 They have been restored and adapted for visitors.

-This termal bath dates back to the Muslim Era and is the best preserved of its kind on the Iberian peninsular.
-It is located on the site of the suburbs of the ancient Islamic city, which is nowadays known as the Barrio de San Miguel, and is on the outskirts of what was once the Muslim Medina (walled city) of Ronda.
+This thermal bath dates back to the Muslim Era and is the best preserved of its kind on the Iberian Peninsula.
+It is located on the site of the suburbs of the ancient Islamic city, which is nowadays known as the Barrio de San Miguel and stands on the outskirts of what was once the Muslim Medina (walled city) of Ronda.

 These Arab Baths at Ronda were built between the 13th and 14th centuries and is divided up into three distinct rooms, which was based on the Roman design of cold, warm and hot baths.
 The underground and overground water systems used in the past have almost totally been preserved up to today and can be seen to be in good condition.

 The main room is the largest of the three parts which are separated by four pairs of brick horseshoe arches which rest on stone and brick pillars.
 They themselves hold up the vaulted ceiling, which has some glassed star-shaped skylights in it.